cncf/wg-serverless/workflow/spec/spec.md

 In this example in case the "FunctionExecutionError" occurs, first it will be retried 3 times with 2 minute intervals.
-If the error occurs after the maxAttempts is reached, the onError definition kicks in transitioning the workflow to the "afterFunctionErrorState" state.
+If the error occurs after the maxAttempts is reached, the onError definition kicks in transitioning the workflow to the "afterFunctionErrorTask" task.
 In case of any other errors, they will be retried 2 times with 1 minute intervals.
-If those errors occur after two max 2 retries, the onError definition states that workflow should transition to the "afterAnyOtherErrorState" state.
+If those errors occur after two max 2 retries, the onError definition tasks that workflow should transition to the "afterAnyOtherErrorTask" task.

 ### Workflow Metadata